List of LCD games featuring Mario: Donkey Kong Circus

 Donkey Kong Circus is a Game & Watch Panorama series game released in 1984 as an edit to an earlier Mickey Mouse game.
 In this game, the player controls Donkey Kong, who is placed on a barrel while juggling pineapples and avoiding flames.
-This game is very similar to Mario the Juggler, the last Game & Watch game, as they both involve a character juggling while avoiding objects.
+This game is similar to Mario the Juggler, the last Game & Watch game, as they both involve a character juggling while avoiding objects.

 Donkey Kong Hockey

 Donkey Kong Hockey was developed by Nintendo R&D1 and released in 1984 as part of the Game & Watch Micro Vs. series.
 The game features one LCD screen and two attached control pads.
 The hockey features Donkey Kong as one of the players and Mario as the other.

 Mario Bros.

 Mario Bros. is a Game & Watch Multi Screen series game by Nintendo released on March 14, 1983.
 Despite the title, it is unrelated in gameplay to the Mario Bros. arcade game.
+It is the first appearance of Luigi, as the Game & Watch version predates the arcade game by almost two weeks.

 In this game, Luigi is on the left screen and Mario is on the right screen.
 The game's clamshell design is unusual in the series; it opens horizontally like a book (in the Japanese right to left reading order) and not vertically (like the Nintendo DS).
 The brothers are working in a bottling plant, moving packages between the various levels of the bottling machine.

 The only controls for the game are up and down buttons for each brother.
 Mario first gets a pallet out of the machine on the lowest level and puts in on the conveyor belt.
 Luigi then takes it from the other side and puts it on the belt above it.
 There are 3 points on each side the brothers must do this.
 Finally, once the package is filled Luigi tosses it onto the delivery truck.
 Once the truck is full, the brothers get a short break.
 If the brothers drop a pallet, they are yelled at by their bosses.
 If three pallets are dropped, the game will end.

 A homebrew port and sequel, titled Mario Bros.
 II, was also released in 1987 by Thundersoft for the Commodore 64.
 It replaced the bottle factory with a cake factory.

 In the remakes of this game for Game & Watch Gallery 3 and 4, Mario and Luigi are catching what becomes a cake, which is boxed and wrapped up for delivery (with Wario portraying the delivery man).
 The remakes add a new twist to the game by having Bowser, who waits at the top middle of the screen, cause the conveyor belt to reverse on occasion, forcing Mario and Luigi to correct it with switches placed at their sides.

 Like nearly all Game & Watch titles, Mario Bros. features the standard Game A and tougher Game B.